quantumquad/QC-Info/MuonDecayNeutrinosDarkMatter.md

 #### Michel spectrum

-Below is a plot of the Michel spectrum, which describes the probability distribution of electron kinetic energy from muon decay at rest.
+It is a plot of the Michel spectrum, which describes the probability distribution of electron kinetic energy from muon decay at rest.

 - The horizontal axis shows the electron kinetic energy (up to ~52.8 MeV).